What I use to Photograph, Edit, and Print From Home

 Paper Choices and My Mini Mental Breakdown

-Note: Some archivists and galleries get picky over acid free papers that use optical brighteners as it’s another element of the print that can break down over time.
+Note: Some archivists and galleries get picky over acid-free papers that use optical brighteners as it’s another element of the print that can break down over time.
 Your average customer probably won’t care, but it’s another thing to consider while paper shopping.

 After I figured out the right software to use, the appropriate settings to tweak in Photoshop to compensate for the over-saturation of the printer, and what paper was right for the images I was reproducing I was a happy little camper.
-(Lol, this piece is called “Campfire”.
-Get it?
-Happy camper?!
-Omg.
-I’m so funny. *rolls eyes at self*)

 Once everything is printed, and you let the ink dry for the recommended 24 hours, you can put them in plastic sleeves with backing and prepare to sell.
 Yay!
+You can find most of the products I use to package my prints (sleeves, backing board) on my Amazon page here.

 (Questions about shipping your work?
 Read this.)